 There is a considerable amount of debate surrounding the question of whether the known heart-healthy actions of a moderate glass of red wine every day are due to the resveratrol or the alcohol content of the wine.
 This is fuelled by the fact that resveratrol has not yet been shown to increase the lifespan or reduce mortality in a healthy older population.

 Yet, alcohol has the following independent effects that contribute to reduced atherosclerosis risk and a 20-30% reduction in coronary heart disease:

 - Reduces blood pressure

 - Prevents blood clot formation

-Knowing the all-too-familiar side effects of too much alcohol, including alcoholism, liver damage, brain damage, mental problems, diabetes, high blood pressure, stroke and heart disease, as well as cancer, the sketchy correlation between resveratrol and heart health should not be interpreted as a license to imbibe red wine freely.
-Remember, every red wine has its own alcohol concentration.
+Knowing the all-too-familiar side effects of too much alcohol, including alcoholism, liver damage, brain damage, mental problems, diabetes, high blood pressure, stroke, and heart disease, as well as cancer, the unclear correlation between resveratrol and heart health should not be interpreted as a license to imbibe red wine freely.

-Take-home?
-An after-dinner glass of red wine makes for an enjoyable sip, but more than that is not a healthy practice in view of the evidence gathered so far.
-Abstainers can still enjoy their shot of resveratrol from non-alcoholic red wine and red grape juice.
-And alcohol is more likely to be responsible for the heart-healthy effects of red wine than resveratrol, in humans, according to our present state of knowledge.
-Yet red wine can turn enemy if you take too much of it, because of the adverse health effects of the alcohol in it.
+Alcohol is more likely to be responsible for the heart-healthy effects of red wine than resveratrol, in humans, according to our present state of knowledge.
+Yet, red wine can turn into an enemy if too much of it is consumed as a result of the adverse health effects of the alcohol in it.